TEEB Advisory Board

 EDWARD B. BARBIER

-John S Bugas Professor of Economics, Department of Economics and Finance, University of Wyoming.Read more
+John S Bugas Professor of Economics, Department of Economics and Finance, Colorado State University.Read more

 EDWARD B. BARBIER

-PhD, John S Bugas Professor of Economics, Department of Economics and Finance, University of Wyoming.
+PhD, John S Bugas Professor of Economics, Department of Economics and Finance, Colorado State University.

 Edward B. Barbier was formerly at the Environment Department, University of York, UK and previously served as Director of the London Environmental Economics Centre of the International Institute for Environment and Development and University College London.